aitkenster/file-watcher/ReadMe.md

 }
 ```

-## Configuration
+## Running it

 System requirements: Docker

 1. `git clone git@github.com:aitkenster/file-watcher.git`
+2. Run `make run` ( this will create a `file-watcher/example` directory with watched sub directories.

+To use your own folders:
-2. Change the `.env` file to point to the folders you want to watch.
-Paths can be relative (from the file-watcher folder), or absolute
+Change the `.env` file to point to the folders you want to watch.
+Paths can be relative (from the file-watcher folder), or absolute.
-2. Run `make run`

-To add more folder watchers, increase the number of `watcher` services in the `docker-compose.yml` file.
+To add more folder watchers than the default 3, increase the number of `watcher` services in the `docker-compose.yml` file.
 Remember to update the port and `WATCHER_ADDRESSES` in the `file_aggregator` service.

 ## Tests
 Run `make test` to run all tests